Additional Helpful Links

 template of an event sponsorship agreement can be found

-and this document will be completed and signed together with Student Life.
-Please note that
+and this document will be completed and signed together with the appropriate

 a event sponsorship agreement does not provide funding for your event.

-Once you have an event sponsorship agreement on file with Student Life, your next step is
+Once you have an event sponsorship agreement on file with the Program Office, your next step is

 to connect with the appropriate